CSP 250 Flashcards

 - In ventilation, we are concerned with RELATIVE static pressure

-- What is the static pressure in the duct relative to the
+- What is the static pressure in the duct relative to the atmosphere outside the duct?

 - Air goes from HIGH to LOW pressure